Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UTEP Stats and Trends

-- UTEP is 5-2 against the spread and 5-3 overall when the team scores more than 20.3 points.
+- UTEP is 5-2 against the spread and 5-3 overall in games when it puts up more than 20.3 points.

-- UTEP is 6-2 against the spread and 6-3 overall when the team totals more than 342.6 yards.
+- UTEP is 6-2 against the spread and 6-3 overall when the team amasses over 342.6 yards.

-- This season the Miners have turned the ball over 22 times, while the Bulldogs have forced 22 turnovers.
+- The Miners have 22 giveaways this season, while the Bulldogs have 22 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.